skip to content

 School of the Biological Sciences

 The ability to visualise host-pathogen interactions across multiple scales, from individual molecules to whole organisms, unlocks unprecedented opportunities for breakthroughs in our basic understanding of infectious disease biology.
-However, working with the live human or animal pathogens also brings unique challenges.
-By sharing experiences, skills and resources, researchers in Cambridge are redefining what is possible in infections disease imaging and illuminating novel biological processes that can be targeted for the development of next-generation therapies.
+However, working with live human or animal pathogens also brings unique challenges.
+By sharing experiences, skills and resources, researchers in Cambridge are redefining what is possible in infectious disease imaging and illuminating novel biological processes that can be targeted for the development of next-generation therapies.

-Investments in imaging
+Investments in Imaging

 “This new microscope is cutting-edge technology that will allow us to closely monitor large numbers of infected cells for days at a time.
 Having this capacity in Cambridge will hugely advance our knowledge of pathogen-host interactions and infection dynamics, illuminating real-time changes in cell morphology and behaviour that are caused by infection.”, said Valeria Lulla, group leader from the Department of Pathology who coordinated the purchase.